magomimmo/modern-cljs/doc/tutorial-14.md

 Then, the `args` to be passed to `deftemplate` are the same we defined in the `(POST "/shopping" [quantity price tax discount] ...)` route.

-Finally, regarding the `& forms`, start by instantiating it with two `nil` values, which means no selectors and no transfomrations.
-I would expect that the source will be rendered exactly as the original HTML source.
+Finally, regarding the `& forms` rg, start by instantiating it with two `nil` values, which means no selectors and no transfomrations.
+I now expect that the source will be rendered exactly as the original HTML source.

 ### Let's code

-First, as usual, we need to add the `enlive` lib to the `project.clj`.
+First, as usual, we need to add the [Enlive][9] lib to the `project.clj`.

 ```clojure